ChristianPari/APIs/Weather/Weather Webpage/README.md

 Within the function to convert the data I used a switch statement that uses the possible keys as cases and then each cases returns its own specific string description with the value.
 Although for the wind direction I pass the given data (in degrees) into a function to get the NSEW specifcally and return that and the degrees as a string for that case.
 Then for the date key I pass that data as an argument into a function that uses a RegEx to split the date from YYYY-MM-DD format into an array of just number in each index (removed the dashes) and then I pushed them into an array.
 I then returned a string using the month names array in my date selection JS file to get the month name followed by the day number, and then year (Month Name DD, YYYY format).

+<b>May 4, 2020</b>
+3:00pm - 5:00pm
+Removed the images that become the background of the location div with the current weather divs.
+Added a short description that is provided by the OpenWeather API that gives a few words to describe the weather in the searched for area (ex.
+Few Clouds, Clear Sky) as a heading and placed that beloew the small icon used to display the weather conditions.
+Finsihed styling and created scrollable divs for the user to be able to scroll through all their search for locations.